tundeajayi/tundeajayi.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I am Tunde, a reesearch student at [Insight Centre](https://www.insight-centre.org/), Data Science Institute, University of Galway, Ireland.
+I am Tunde, a reesearch student at [Insight Centre](https://www.insight-centre.org/), Data Science Institute, University of Galway.

 My work and research
 ======

-My research is in Natural Language Processing.
-My recent projects include dialogue and translation tasks.
+My research is in Natural Language Processing, with a focus on dialogue systems.

 My background and history
 ======

-I earned my Master's in Computer Science from [African University of Science and Technology, Abuja](https://aust.edu.ng).
-I participated in the [African Masters of Machine Intelligence (AMMI)](https://aimsammi.org) programme at African Institute for Mathematical Sciences, Ghana.
+I earned my postgraduate degree in Computer Science from [African University of Science and Technology, Abuja](https://aust.edu.ng).
+I participated in the [African Masters of Machine Intelligence (AMMI)](https://aimsammi.org) programme.
 I also worked remotely as a NLP Engineer with [Proto](https://www.proto.cx/), an AI company that use chatbots to improve customer experience.
 My undergraduate programme was in Electrical and Computer Engineering at Federal University of Technology, Minna.

 My intellectual communities
 ======